Gitgudjs/Javascript/README.md

 # Javascript
-yo, this is a readme file.
+yo, this is a readme file for the branch.